Voux · Home

 docker compose up -d

-- Change ADMIN_USERNAME + ADMIN_PASSWORD to your own login (do not leave it as the example).
+You must set ADMIN_USERNAME and ADMIN_PASSWORD to your own values.
+Do not leave the example credentials!